April 22, 2020

 Hays County Courts at Law (512) 393-7625 or email@example.com.
 Please feel free to call or email us at any time with questions.

 I expect the dates above to change and/or be extended as this is an everchanging national emergency.
-Please visit the Official Hays County website for up-to-date information.
+Please visit the Official Hays County Court at Law website for up-to-date information.
 I can be personally contacted at Tacie.Zelhart@co.hays.tx.us.

 Hays County Government Center